 Temperature Prefers cooler temperatures, but not a hardy houseplant.
 Never lower than 6°C (42°F).
 To keep your plant happy, aim for a temperature range between 10°C (50°F) - 21°C (70°F).

-Feeding Try to feed once every month.
+Feeding Try to feed once every month with a liquid fertilizer.
 None required in winter.

 Branches are browning